-The College supports a 7.5/2.5 split for full time consultant jobs.
-1.5 SPA is the GMC minimum for revalidation (covering CPD, audit/quality improvement activity, appraisal, revalidation, PDP groups).
+The College supports a 7.5/2.5 split for full time consultant jobs (7:3 split in Wales in line with the consultant contract).
+1.5 SPA is the GMC and Academy of Medical Royal Colleges minimum for revalidation (covering CPD, audit/quality improvement activity, appraisal, revalidation, PDP groups).
 The SPA that takes it to 2.5 is for supervision of trainees and for management activity.
 Involvement of consultants in management is a characteristic of safer, higher performing organisations and is something the College strongly advocates.

 Check the sessions add up in the timetable.
-Consider that consecutive SPA time may be more beneficial to the consultant.